Frequently Asked Questions

-Oldhall ERF would be subject to a strict Environmental Permit regulated by SEPA.
-We would use advanced controls and performance monitoring technology to make sure air emissions meet stringent modern standards.
+Oldhall ERF will be subject to a strict Environmental Permit regulated by SEPA.
+We will use advanced controls and performance monitoring technology to make sure air emissions meet stringent modern standards.

-As part of the Environmental Impact Assessment which will support the planning application, we are undertaking a detailed assessment of the potential effects on air quality, looking at emissions from the stack, as well as HGVs visiting the facility.
-This information will be provided as part of the EIA Report which will accompany the planning application.
+As part of the Environmental Impact Assessment we prepared to support the planning application, we carried out a detailed assessment of the potential effects on air quality, looking at emissions from the stack, as well as HGVs visiting the facility.

-No. The impacts of our facility on the adjoining Oldhall Ponds wildlife site and reserve have been carefully assessed and we would not cause harm to the habitats or wildlife that use them.
-We’re continuing to carry out a range of surveys of local habitats and wildlife and will work closely with the Scottish Wildlife Trust who manages the site.
+No. The impacts of our facility on the adjoining Oldhall Ponds wildlife site and reserve have been carefully assessed and we won’t cause harm to the habitats or wildlife that use them and will work closely with the Scottish Wildlife Trust who manages the site.
 We will also ensure that disturbance to wildlife is minimised during construction.

-No. The facility’s design means that almost all activity would take place indoors and therefore any noise impacts in the wider area would be insignificant.
+No. The facility’s design means that almost all activity will take place indoors and therefore any noise impacts in the wider area will be insignificant.

-We have carried out background noise monitoring and are using that data to assess the potential effects on the nearest receptors to the site, having regard to published standards and guidance.
-This information will be provided as part of the EIA Report which will accompany the planning application.
+We have carried out background noise monitoring and used that data to assess the potential effects on the nearest receptors to the site, having regard to published standards and guidance.
+This information was provided as part of the EIA Report which accompanied the planning application.

-We believe that the project would have little or no impact on traffic because:
+We believe that the project will have little or no impact on traffic because:

 - Lowmac will supply a substantial proportion of the fuel we need from materials already being delivered to their site next door.

-- Waste would no longer need to be transported away from the Lowmac site, and we estimate this would take up to 20 HGVs a day off the roads.
+- Waste will no longer need to be transported away from the Lowmac site, and we estimate this will take up to 20 HGVs a day off the roads.

-Based on the current design, the tallest part of the facility (the flue stack) would be no more than 60 metres high.
+The tallest part of the facility (the flue stack) will be no more than 60 metres high.
 By way of a comparison, the stack for the approved biomass power facility at the nearby GSK site is 73 metres high.
 The footprint of the facility is much smaller than that of the Caledonian papermill or Ardagh Glass factory at Portland Place in Irvine.

-We’re currently looking at options to provide nearby commercial and industrial users with the heat we generate.
-This would make the process even more efficient, and we would welcome suggestions on this as part of any feedback.
+We’re continuing to look at options to provide nearby commercial and industrial users with the heat we generate.
+This would make the process even more efficient.

 The carbon impacts of the Oldhall ERF have been assessed against a variety of scenarios, including business as usual, landfilling all materials, and only generating electricity.

 In every scenario which includes building the ERF, there is a substantial beneficial effect, reducing the carbon burden of the materials handled substantially.
-A provisional illustration of this is given below, and will be confirmed in the planning application.
+An illustration of this is given below.

 GWP100a (ktCO2e) stands for Global Warming Potential, (which is by convention measured over 100 years), and ktCO2e stands for thousands of tonnes of Carbon Dioxide equivalent.